The Ultimate Guide to Google Performance Max Campaigns [2025]

 Easier to optimize your ad campaign

 Performance Max ads can boost the online leads and conversions by adjusting budget and bids automatically across all Google's advertising platforms, this allows you to achieve your campaign goals at a faster rate than a standard Search or Shopping campaign.
-You only need to set your budget, goals and conversions to measure, and Google’s machine learning technology will take care of the rest.
+You only need to set your budget, goals and conversions to measure, and Google’s machine learning technology will take care of the optimization.

 Potential of increased reach